cilsat/scribe/doc/draft.md

 system.

 ## 4.3 Proposed Method

+The online system implements a simple voice activity detector (VAD) to detect the beginning and ending of utterances, splitting the incoming audio stream into a separate segment whenever voice activity is not detected.
+LIUM toolkit is then used to run speaker identification on the segment against the speaker model obtained in Section 4.1.
+For the current utterance, the system outputs the most likely speaker calculated over a sliding window of previous

 Penjelasan arsitektur
 The proposed method is an online, soft real-time system that produces speaker predictions for silence-bounded segments of speech by windowing